imanuelgittens/javascript-studies/Course-02-Command-Line-for-Web-Developers-and-Mastering-Git-and-GitHub/Section-02-Mastering-Git-Part-1/project.md

 The GPL License allows anyone to copy and redistribute my software however they want.
 It also requires that anyone who distributes my software or a derivative of my software to make it available under the same terms.
 There are two versions of this license (V2/V3) and V3 restricts anyone from altering my software.

 Pros
-- GPL guarantees that innovations made with free software get contributed back to the community
+- GPL guarantees that innovations made with free software get contributed back to the community.

 Cons
-- Prevents any kind of business from being built on GPL licensed software.
+- Prevents any kind of direct business from being built on GPL licensed software.

 The best license to choose would be decided on a case by case basis however if I had to choose one as a default I would go the the Apache License.

 It gives other developers the freedom to innovate however the original creator must always be credited.
 The creator can use this attribution to either build a strong business and/or become the overall authority on the software.

 If you are developing the software just fun and don't really care much about money or attribution you can go with the MIT License, this license will allow  anyone to take your software and build upon it however they wish and you are not liable for software quality.

-If you are passionate about the concept of free software and you always want your software to be free and somewha controlled then GPL is the license for you.
+Maybe you are building the next wordpress or open source operating system and you are passionate about the concept of free software and you always want your software to be free and somewhat controlled.
+If this is the case then GPL is the license for you.

-Maybe you are building hte next wordpress
+Now that you have a bit more knowledge about the legal aspects of creating open source software, it's time to get back to coding!
+See you on the internet.